ougx/dnr-gui-sustain/source/windows/swdata.rst

   - ``Plot type`` control if the data are plotted as lines, bars or areas.
   - ``Stacked Checkbox`` stack the bar and area plots.
 Note that the bar and area plots will be stacked based on all other dimensions except the time.
   - ``Cumulative Checkbox``  plot the cumulative values instead of the annual values.
-  - ``Agg.Zones Checkbox`` aggregate the values based on zones.
+  - ``Sum Zones Checkbox`` sum the values based on zones.
 For example, if the user want to plot the total pumping in Box Butte and Cherry counties, the user can select *Groundwater pumping* and these two counties for data, and check this ``Agg.Zones`` checkbox.
-  - ``Agg.Crops Checkbox`` is similar to ``Agg.Zones`` but it aggregates over crop types instead of zones.
+  - ``Sum Crops Checkbox`` is similar to ``Sum Zones`` but it sums over crop types instead of zones.
-  - ``Agg.IrrTypes Checkbox`` is similar to ``Agg.Zones`` but it aggregates over irrigation types instead of zones.
+  - ``Sum IrrTypes Checkbox`` is similar to ``Sum Zones`` but it sums over irrigation types instead of zones.
   - ``xAxis Label`` make change to the title of the x-axis of the plot.
   - ``yAxis Label`` make change to the title of the y-axis of the plot.
   - ``Plot Title`` make change to the plot title.